stevenmiller888/mind/Readme.md

 ## Features

 - Vectorized - uses a matrix implementation to efficiently process training data
-- Pluggable - apply transforms so you can pass in diverse datasets
+- Transformable - apply transforms so you can pass in diverse datasets
 - Configurable - allows you to customize the network topology
+- Pluggable - download/upload minds that have already learned

 ## Installation